Goal is to improve health of mothers and babies in high-risk areas of our community

 “Partners like Norton Healthcare make initiatives like this new doula program not only possible, but effective.
 We appreciate the passion they are bringing to the creation of this program and look forward to this program helping pregnant women in West Louisville.”

-“We know that the health of a mother has an effect on the health of the baby, so this will also help improve infant health,” said Lecresha Sewell, APRN, Norton Women’s Health, who helped design the doula program.
+“We know that the health of a mother has an effect on the health of the baby, so this also will help improve infant health,” said Lecresha Sewell, APRN, a nurse practitioner with Norton Women’s Care who helped design the doula program.
 “And by following the patient after childbirth, a doula can help detect many complications that may occur in what we refer to as ‘the fourth trimester.’
 Early detection is essential to improve health outcomes.”

 “We expect this program to complement the obstetrics services we already offer in downtown Louisville, improving the entire pregnancy, childbirth and early parenthood experience,” said Cara L. Bland, regional practice manager, Norton Medical Group.
 “Ultimately, the goal is to improve the long-term health of our new moms.”